xlbryantx/INPLIM/README.md

 ## Context-aware and Time-aware Attention-based Model for Disease Risk Prediction with Interpretability
 ---
-The rpo contains the PyTorch implementation of the paper for demo purpose.
-The original dataset is a private dataset, you can prepare your data refer to bellow.
+The rpo contains the PyTorch implementation of the paper for demo purposes.
+The original dataset is a private dataset, you can refer to below to prepare your own dataset.